CartoDB/documentation/app/content/deck-gl/guides/vue-integration.md

 ### Layers

 Now we are ready to start adding deck.gl layers on top of the basemap.
-In location intelligence apps there usually are a set of functions for implementing common operations like adding, removing, retrieving, hiding or showing a layer.
-We are going to encapsulate all this functionality in a new module that we are going to include in a file named [`layerService`](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/services/layerService.ts) within the `src/services` folder.
+In location intelligence apps there usually are a set of functions for implementing common layer operations like adding, removing, retrieving, hiding or showing a layer.
+We are going to encapsulate all this functionality in a new object that we are going to include in a file named [`layerManager`](https://github.com/CartoDB/viz-doc/blob/master/deck.gl/examples/pure-js/vue/src/components/map-component/map-utils/layerManager.js) within the `src/components/map-component/map-utils` folder.
 Most of the functions in that module are pretty simple but really useful for building spatial apps.

 Instead of managing the `Deck` instance from the `MapComponent`, we are going to manage the instance from this module.
 We are going to add an `init` function that will take care of instantiating the object: